o355/PyWeather/README.md

 Please listen to local authorities, and your country's weather service (NWS in the US, EC in Canada) during a severe storm.

 However, during times of non-severe weather, PyWeather is a fun way to check the weather.

+## Notices
+Notices are important things you'll want to know about PyWeather.

+### Hiatus notice - 10/23 to 10/28
+Being a Python developer and being in school is hard stuff, and sometimes teachers decide to schedule a whole bunch of projects and tests in the same week.

+This is a notice to alert you that PyWeather development will slow down, or even stop from my part for this week.
+Next week things should be back in full swing.

+### Beta notice
+If you haven't noticed, PyWeather is in beta.
+Basic features should work completely fine, but more advanced and newer features may not work 100% of the time.

+### Indev code notice
+I've been having an issue with the library that was proposed for spinners dimming the colored text in PyWeather.

+I'm going to investigate methods in which to fix this issue in the coming weeks, and one of our contributors is working on a library that should emulate Halo's functionality without interfering with colors.

+Any commits from `bda1140` and earlier do not have dimmed colors.

 ## What's PyWeather?
 PyWeather is a Python script that fetches the weather using Wunderground's API.
 I made PyWeather as a solution to a few things: